Deaths from drug overdose up 27% in Minnesota, COVID-19 restrictions to blame

 “With COVID there’s this terrible storm about lack of access to treatment medications, housing and treatment facilities,” said Dr. Ryan Kelly, an assistant professor of medicine at the University of Minnesota Medical School.
 “It made it more difficult to access those things and people died because of that.”

-The young have paid a huge price
+The youth have paid a huge price

-In 2020, 274 individuals aged 25-34 died from an overdose, while only 15 died from COVID-19.
-To put it in perspective, individuals aged 25-34 were 18 times more likely to die from overdose than from COVID-19.
-It is similar with individuals aged 35-44, although to a lesser extent –– individuals in this group were four times more likely to die from overdose than COVID-19 in 2020.
+Generally, overdose deaths are more prevalent among the younger population.
+The same was true in 2020.
+Individuals aged 25 to 34 had the highest number of overdose deaths and saw the highest jump in deaths from 2019.
+274 individuals in this age group died from an overdose in 2020, while only 15 died from COVID-19.
+To put it in perspective, individuals aged 25-34 were 18 times more likely to die from an overdose than from COVID-19.
+It is similar to individuals aged 35-44, although to a lesser extent.
+Individuals in this group were four times more likely to die from overdose than from COVID-19 in 2020.

-On the other hand, in 2020, about 2398 people 85 and over died from COVID-19 compared to just 10 from an overdose, meaning people in this age group were 240 times more likely to die from COVID-19 than from overdose. individuals aged 65-74, and 75-84 were about 20 and 200 times more likely to die from COVID-19, respectively.
+On the flip side, the median age of death from COVID-19 was 83.
+For 2020, MDH reports that 2398 people aged 85 and over died from COVID-19 compared to just 10 from an overdose.
+This means an individual in this age group was 240 times more likely to die from COVID-19 than from an overdose.
+Individuals aged 65-74 and 75-84 were about 20 and 200 times more likely to die from COVID-19, respectively.

-Figure: Overdose and COVID-19 deaths by age group, 2020
+Figure 3: Overdose and COVID-19 deaths by age group, 2020

 Source: Minnesota Department of Health